 6. Make a list of what you want to discuss.

 Hopefully, this information will help you to feel a little bit more comfortable before your first therapy appointment!
-To learn more about what will happen during counseling, check out our post here.
+Read more about what to expect from counseling.

 Are you looking for a counselor?
 Grief Recovery Center in Houston, TX can help.
 You can reach us at (832) 413-2410 or by filling out the form on our website.
 Take the time to speak with one of our licensed counselors today.